October 29, 2020

 By the end of July the data indicated my HCG was on a consistent downward trend.
 To save me the hassle of schlepping into the city so frequently, we moved to bi-weekly HCG testing in August.
 Each day I felt a little better and a little closer to my regular self.
 This chart summarizes the data behind that journey:

 I immediately called and spoke to a medical assistant who stated she had been expecting my call back [also not a good sign].
 She explained that my doctor was in surgery but had asked I come in for an HCG check as soon as possible.
 I explained I was out of town and then asked a lot of very detailed follow-up questions.
-I do a lot of interviewing in my professional life — we call this process “peeling back the onion”.
+I facilitate a lot of interviews in my professional life — we call this process, “peeling back the onion”.
 She wasn’t prepared for that intense line of questioning; I got down to the core with her pretty quickly.
 From the information she did share, I gathered the concern was the HCG decline in my last test was smaller than expected.
 The cause was unknown and for this reason, I needed to come in for another test.
 We agreed that since I was not in immediate danger, I would come in after returning from our trip.

 A few days later, on September 6th, I found it difficult to hide my tears in the waiting room.
 I did not prepare properly for the emotional reaction that came from sitting in the middle of a room surrounded by other pregnant women.
 I tried to distract myself with my phone but suddenly found myself in the pregnancy tracking app I clearly should have deleted.
 Under other circumstances, I would be 18w4d pregnant with my third child and I couldn’t seem to get past that fact in that exact moment.